Menominee, Michigan: Arts and culture

 Much of Menominee's L-shaped downtown runs along the shores of the bay of Green Bay and includes the Great Lakes Memorial Marina and park.
 Many of the downtown buildings in the First Street Historic District, built at the end of the 19th century or the beginning of the 20th, have been restored.
 They now provide space for several upscale restaurants, gift shops, beauty salons and day spas, antique shops, galleries, and a variety of essential services.
 The Menominee Bandshell is a focal point for concerts, an art show, a car show and a four-day community festival.

 Parks and recreation

 Menominee's waterfront is the setting for public events in the summer, including a city-sponsored festival.
 The Marinette Menominee Area Chamber of Commerce coordinates a concert series held on Thursdays from late June to mid-August.
 The Cabela Master Walleye Circuit brought hundreds of fishermen and women to the area for tournaments in 2005, 2008 and 2009.
+Menominee Pierhead Light Station is located here.
+The National Historic Places Register Reference Number is 05000738.